Wavigioo/Replicant/README.md

 - Integrated Replicant’s first performance-driven decision loop
 - Fallback logic ensures continued operation with no logs
 - Paves the way for real-time learning and predictive logic

+### v0.5.0 - User Feedback Integration
+- Replicant now asks the user to rate each compression run (good/bad/skip)
+- Feedback is logged to a new file: `user_feedback.log`
+- Added emoji-based responses to personalize interaction
+- This marks Replicant’s first step toward emotional intelligence and user-driven optimization